nextflow-io/training/docs/hands_on/04_implementation.md

     Copy the code below and paste it at the end of `main.nf`, but before the workflow block.

-    You must fill the `BLANK` space with the correct function and parameter.
+    You must fill the `BLANK` space with the correct process call and inputs.

     ```groovy linenums="1" hl_lines="54"
     /*